A Weight-aware-based Multi-source Unsupervised Domain Adaptation Method for Human Motion Intention Recognition: Connecting Theory and Algorithm

 \subsection{Adversarial Learning Between Generator and Classifier}

 In practical implementation, feature extractor $\phi(\cdot)$ is approximated by a convolution neural network (CNN).
 The scoring function $\bb{f}$ and auxiliary function $\bb{f'}_j$ $(j=1,...,N)$ are approximated by a fully connected neural network (NN).
-The $\bb{f}$ and $\bb{f'}_j$ have the same network frame.
-In the following, we denote $\phi(\cdot)$ as the feature generator, $\bb{f}$ as the classifier, and $\bb{f'}_j$ as the auxiliary classifier.
+The $\bb{f}$ and $\bb{f'}_j$ have the same network frame. \tc{In the following part, we denote $\phi(\cdot)$ as the feature generator, $\bb{f}$ as the classifier, and $\bb{f'}_j$ as the auxiliary classifier.}

-Due to the high real-time requirements of human intent recognition in practical applications, a lightweight NN is used here.
-Zhang \e \cite{zhang2023ensemble} pointed out that lightweight NN may have a better generalization ability, but may not fit the training dataset as accurately as a large NN.
+\tx{Due to the high real-time requirements of human intention recognition in practical applications, a lightweight neural network is used here.} Zhang \e \cite{zhang2023ensemble} pointed out that lightweight NN may have a better generalization ability, but may not fit the training dataset as accurately as a large NN.
 The ensemble method is commonly used to solve the above problem since it can enhance weak learners to make precise predictions \cite{zhou2012ensemble}.

 To trade off generalization ability and fitting ability, one tiny feature generator $\phi(\cdot)$ and $K$ tiny classifiers $\bb{F} = \{\bb{f}^{(i)}\}_{i=1}^{K}$ are employed here.
 Then, the classification results can be represented as